 Software is the most essential element in running an efficient grant review process.
 The reason?
 The software can work faster than anyone on your team can, and it will work 24/7!
 It also ensures a lower chance of errors.
 For starters, using grant management software will help you instantly pre-qualify and filter out ineligible candidates so that only the people that are eligible submit an application.
 That step alone can save you the time of going through those unqualified applications!

-Next, using the software you can add grant application rules that dynamically change the questions in your form based on the user’s answers.
+Next, using the grant management software you can add grant application rules that dynamically change the questions in your form based on the user’s answers.
 This could whittle down the potential pool of eligible people without you doing anything extra.
 If that wasn’t enough, you can also create a scoring rubric and have answers automatically scored.

 Should you choose to, you could eliminate any application from your evaluation pool that didn’t reach a certain threshold thereby cutting down on your grant review process time even further.
 Another thing you can do is remove applications that haven’t submitted all requested documentation, essays, or relevant information before evaluations even begin.